4.3 Control Systems

 - The Routh–Hurwitz criterion determines stability from the characteristic-equation coefficients (no sign changes in the first column) without computing the poles directly.

-- A PID controller sums proportional, integral, and derivative actions: integral action eliminates steady-state error, derivative action improves damping and transient response.
+- A PID controller sums proportional, integral, and derivative actions: integral action eliminates steady-state error, while derivative action improves damping and transient response.

 - Relative stability is read from gain margin and phase margin on the Bode plot; positive margins mean a stable closed loop, and larger margins mean more robustness.